muffpy/cs-notes/bioinformatics/compbiology-kellis.md

 ## Gene sequence alignment
 Sequence alignment is a powerful tool that assesses the similarity of sequences in order to learn about their function or their evolutionary relationship.
 If two genetic regions are similar or identical, sequence alignment can demonstrate the conserved elements or differences between them.
+Evolution has preserved two broad classes of functional elements in the genome.